telerik/winforms-docs/controls/validation-provider/supported-controls.md

 ---
 title: Supported Controls
-page_title: Overview | Validation Provider
+page_title: Supported Controls | Validation Provider
-description:
+description: RadValidationProvider can be used for validating editors derived from the RadEditorControl class
 slug: validation-provider-supported-controls
 tags: validation, provider
 published: True